 The name was changed to Springer Spaniel in 1900.
 The matter is complicated by the fact that the larger Springer and smaller Cocker Spaniels were simply size variations of the same breed.
 Only in 1902 did the English Kennel Club recognize the Springer as a distinct breed.
 In America, the American Spaniel Club was formed in 1880 and began the task of separating the Springer and Cocker sizes.

-The English springer spaniel is cheerful, playful and energetic, ready for a day in the field and an evening by the hearth.
-He does everything with gusto and can be overly enthusiastic unless given plenty of exercise.
-The typical springer is the ideal family companion.
+The English Springer Spaniel is cheerful, playful, and energetic, ready for a day in the field and an evening by the hearth.
+He does everything with gusto and may be overly enthusiastic unless given plenty of exercise.
+The typical Springer is the ideal family companion.

-As an energetic and inquisitive dog, the springer needs daily mental and physical exertion.
-An outing in the field, long walk on leash and good obedience lesson can go far to making the springer a calm and well-behaved house dog.
-This breed does best if allowed to live in the house with access to a yard.
-His coat needs brushing or combing one or two times weekly plus clipping and scissoring every three months.
-Springers from field, rather than show, lines tend to have less coat.
+As an energetic and inquisitive dog, the Springer needs daily mental and physical exertion.
+An outing in the field, long walk on leash, and good obedience lesson can go far to making the Springer a calm and well-behaved house dog.
+Their coat needs brushing or combing one or two times weekly plus clipping and scissoring every two to three months.

-Major concerns: otitis externa, CHD, PRA, elbow dysplasia
+- Major concerns: otitis externa, CHD, elbow dysplasi

-Suggested tests: hip, elbow, eye, DNA for phosphofructokinase deficiency
+- Suggested tests: hip, elbow, eye, knee, (DNA for phosphofructokinase deficiency), DNA for PRA